-PHIL449501: Self-knowledge and Discernment: The Experience of Pilgrimage is a 3-credit course taught by Professor Eileen Sweeney.
+PHIL449501: Self-knowledge and Discernment: The Experience of Pilgrimage is a 3-credit course taught by Professor David Storey.

 Admission to this course will be by interview and faculty approval.
 To be considered for the course, you will need to complete an application.
-Students will be notified via email if they are selected to move onto the interview portion of the selection process.
-Students will be notified of their final status by no later than Friday, November 10th so that they can plan their spring semester courses accordingly.
+Students will be notified via email if they are selected to move on to the interview portion of the selection process.
+Students will be notified of their final status no later than Friday, November 16th so that they can plan their spring semester courses accordingly.

-If you are admitted, you will register for the course during your scheduled registration time for the Spring 2018 semester.
-Please note that you must receive an override code from Professor Sweeney in order to register for the course.
+If you are admitted, you will register for the course during your scheduled registration time for the Spring 2019 semester.
+Please note that you must receive an override code from Professor Storey in order to register for the course.

 While there is no requirement or expectation that students identify as being religious and/or spiritual to participate in the course, we expect each student to approach this course with a sense of openness and a willingness to explore, learn, and be fully present in the experience.
 On occasion, Catholic Mass may be celebrated during the Camino.

 No. This course does not require specific background in theology or philosophy.
 This course also does not fulfill Core requirements for Philosophy.

 The trip will occur immediately following the end of Spring semester.
 The 17-day pilgrimage to Spain is currently scheduled for May 21 - June 7, 2019.
 We encourage students to explore Europe and take advantage of what it has to offer after the conclusion of the program.
 (Note: Students may not separate from the group until the program ends on June 7th.)

 Yes.
 The non-refundable course fee will be $1,300 which includes activities, lodging, two program meals, a two-night overnight retreat, and international health insurance while in Spain.
 Students will be responsible for flight costs, daily meals during the trip, and travel arrangements.
 Students can either arrange their travel plans on their own or in coordination with the group/cohort.